IdanArad/StudentsApp/README.md

 # StudentsApp
-This is a Students App
+An app to manage a list of students